 - 1. Students must be enrolled at Southwest Community High School to be eligible for graduation. - 2.
 Students are required to earn 24 credits for graduation. - 3.
 A unit of credit (0.5) is earned through class attendance one period per day, five days per week for 21 days and successful completion of that class.
-Science courses require 26 days of attendance.

-4. In order to graduate from Southwest Community High School, the following credits must be earned:
+Science courses require 26 days of attendance. - 4.
+In order to graduate from Southwest Community High School, the following credits must be earned:

+English 4 Science 3 credits

+credits

-( = as needed toEnglish 4 Science 3 credits meet the required credits units of credit for Social Science graduation) 3 Physical 1 credit credits Education Mathematics 3 Elective 10 credits Courses credits
+Social Science 3 Physical 1 credit

+credits Education

+Mathematics 3 Elective 10

+credits Courses credits